just-the-docs/just-the-docs/index.md

 ## What can I do with DXD?

-DXD token holders have an economic claim to DXdao´s profit.
-DXD holders also have future access to a suite of services and premium features in decentralized applications, such as gasless transactions, feeless bridge transactions, reduced trading fees on DEX protocols, and more.
+DXD is the DXdao native ERC20 token.
+DXD token holders own future access to a suite of services, premium features, and a portion of fees accrued in the decentralised applications that the DXdao community creates.
+With the passage of the <a href="https://daotalk.org/t/governance-2-0-signal-proposal/2600" target="_blank">Governance 2.0 signal proposal</a>, DXD will also be a DXdao governance token that manages the DXdao on-chain treasury.

 Read more in the [**DXD**]({% link docs/DXD.md %}) section.